Residential Standby Generators for EMP

 It is difficult to fully protect a typical whole-house generator from nuclear EMP, although much can be done.
 A solar storm is another matter entirely.
 Solar storms affect mostly the electric power grids, with the most severe solar storms damaging the larger transformers in the power grid.

-Although some rare solar disturbances travel from the Sun to the Earth fairly quickly and catch everyone off guard (such as the March 1989 geomagnetic storm in Quebec), most severe solar storms are likely to offer you a day or two of advance warning.
+Although some rare solar disturbances travel from the Sun to the Earth fairly quickly (or have an unpredicted severity) and catch everyone off guard (such as the March 1989 geomagnetic storm in Quebec), most severe solar storms are likely to offer you a day or two of advance warning.
 You can get warnings of solar storms from web sites such as:

 Small solar storms often happen with great frequency (especially in the years near the peak of the sunspot cycle), and only affect small electric grids near the polar regions where the power grid operators are prepared for all but the most severe of such events.
 So don't start up your generator with every report of an X-class solar flare.
 If a once-in-a-century electromagnetic storm is on its way to the Earth, however, it would be prudent to start and transfer your generator before the grid collapses in order to supply only undistorted power to your house.